Here's why you can't upload a secured, protected, or locked PDF.

 You know passwords can be shared.

-These are premium options, but if security is important for you, don't overlook them.
+These are premium options, but if security is important to you, don't overlook them.
+If you have any questions you want clarified, don't hesitate to contact us via live chat.